aowais2/MongoDBwUnity/README.md

 # MongoDB with Unity

 The repo is a step by step procedure to understand how you can save data from your Unity game to a MongoDB VM that is set up online, i.e. not a local DB on your own computer.
-This set up has been tested with mainly WebGL in mind, and therefore works for WebGL files you might be serving through MongoDB/Github any other service.
+This set up has been tested with mainly WebGL in mind, and therefore works for WebGL files you might be serving through MongoDB/Github/Any other service.

 ## In Unity: